 In the graphs above, reference ranges are fT3: 2.8 – 7.1 pmol / L | fT4: 10.0 – 24.0 pmol / L, | TSH: 0.3 – 4.0 mU / L.

 - If you are dosed with T4 hormone (Levothyroxine, Synthroid, Eltroxin), you can lose a lot of your natural TSH fluctuation.
-TSH will be relatively flatter, but it will still change 12+ hours post dose.
+TSH will be relatively flatter, but it can still increase 12+ hours post dose.

-- If you are dosed with T3 hormone (or desiccated thyroid / NDT which contains 20% T3 and 80% T4), your TSH can fluctuate significantly, especially if you are underdosed like these people and you are taking your T3-containing medication only once a day like these people.
+- If you are dosed with a little T3 hormone (less than 10 mcg/day — note that 1 grain/60 mg of desiccated thyroid / NDT contains about 8-9 mcg of T3), your TSH may recover 14 hours post-dose.
+But TSH can fluctuate significantly, especially if you are underdosed like these people and you are taking your T3-containing medication only once a day like these people.

 Tip: Test 12+ hours post dose to increase chances of a higher TSH.
 Don’t take your thyroid medication after 8pm if you have an 8am blood test the next day.
 Take your thyroid pill after the blood draw.